Seaside Village Historic District

 Historic Seaside Village Co-operative encompasses a primarily residential area in the South End of Bridgeport, Connecticut.
 It is bounded on the east by Iranistan Avenue, the north by South Avenue, the south by Forest Court and by the west by Alsace Street.

 The property consists of a densely built collection of brick rowhouses, arranged in irregular combinations.
 The village was developed during World War I to alleviate a housing shortage caused by an influx of workers hired to work in the city's munitions factories.
-It is a good example of an early government-funded project of this type, and was a collaborative design effort by R. Clipston Sturgis, Skinner & Walker, and Arthur Shurtleff.
+It was an early government-funded project of this type, and was a collaborative design effort by R. Clipston Sturgis, Skinner & Walker, and Arthur Shurtleff.

 The district was listed on the National Register of Historic Places in 1990.

 Overview

 Seaside Village was built by the federal government in response to the housing problem for factory workers in World War I. Bridgeport manufacturers had expanded their factories, but were unable to maximize production due to a lack of adequate housing for workers.

-At first, Bridgeport manufacturers attempted to take on the housing issue themselves.
-They wanted to attract workers to Bridgeport, not just for the short-term war needs, but for the future of the city, and therefore chose to build quality housing.
-They chose to set a high standard for housing by creating the most desirable model of American working class housing.
-They hired the best architect and the best town planner in the country - Mr. R. Clipston Sturgis of Boston, as the architect, and Mr. Andrew Shurleff of Boston, as the town planner.
-The local housing authority built some housing initially in the Lordship section of Stratford and in the Grasmere section of Fairfield, but could not build housing fast enough to meet the needs of the war effort.
+Bridgeport manufacturers wanted to attract workers to Bridgeport, both for the short-term war needs and for the future, and therefore chose to build quality housing.
+They hired the architect R. Clipston Sturgis of Boston, and the town planner Andrew Shurleff of Boston.
+The local housing authority which initially built some housing in the Lordship section of Stratford and in the Grasmere section of Fairfield could not build housing fast enough to meet the needs of the war effort.